ahilbers/renewable_test_PSMs/README.md

 Models are constructed in the modelling framework `Calliope`, created by Stefan Pfenninger and Bryn Pickering.
 See [callio.pe](https://callio.pe) or the following paper for details:

-- Pfenninger, S. and Pickering, B. (2018).
+- S Pfenninger, B Pickering (2018).
 Calliope: a multi-scale energy systems modelling framework.
 Journal of Open Source Software, 3(29), 825, doi:[10.21105/joss.00825](https://doi.org/10.21105/joss.00825).

 The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper:

-- Bloomfield, H. C., Brayshaw, D. J. and Charlton-Perez, A. (2019) Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
+- HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
+Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
 ISSN 1469-8080 (in press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)

+The `6 region` model topology is based on the IEEE 6-bus test system, used in many previous studies.
+The renewable-ready topology, including the links and locations of demand & supply technologies, is based on a renewable 6-bus model, introduced in the following paper:

+- S Kamalinia, M Shahidehpour (2010).
+Generation expansion planning in wind-thermal power systems.
+IET Generation, Transmission & Distribution, 4(8), 940-951. doi:[10.1049/iet-gtd.2009.0695](https://doi.org/10.1049/iet-gtd.2009.0695)

 - Data does not have leap days